This page contains affiliate links. For more information please read my Disclosure Policy.

 This summer is all about fresh summer fruit.
 Seasonal eating has always kept our menu at home delicious and varied and I’m letting the fruits I crave all winter inspire a menu this year.
 But most often, delicious fruits, especially the berries lend themselves to desserts and baked goods.
 Instead I set out to create a savory berry entree, and these raspberry glazed meatballs were the delicious, oh so scrumptious result.

 Raspberries are easily one of my favorite berries when it comes to sauces, they’re tart, sweet, and the color is gorgeous.
-They’re also super delicate, which means they break down when cooked, making them perfect for a glaze.
+They’re also super delicate, which means they break down when cooked, making them ideal for whipping up a raspberry sauce for meatballs..
 (Learn more about raspberries in Summer Berries: A Complete Guide).

 - Raspberries – The key component obviously in raspberry glazed meatballs, fresh raspberries are ideal.

 - Brown sugar – In addition to making berries delicious, as it dissolves into the liquid it makes it syrupy, and as it reduces, that syrup thickens.